thedrummeraki/pycmp/README.md

 - PollReqContent

 Should some of the data structures defined above become unnecessary, they will be removed accordingly.
-This is a very new project, and is therefore not useable.
+*This is a very new project*, and is therefore *not useable*.
 But please feel free to check it out and make changes as you see fit.

 Dependencies:
 - [pyOpenSSL](http://www.pyopenssl.org/en/stable/)